John Schnatter: Founding and growth of Papa John's Pizza

 Schnatter founded Papa John's Pizza in 1984, when he converted a broom closet in the back of his father's tavern.
 Schnatter sold his 1971 Z28 Camaro to purchase $1,600 worth of used pizza equipment and began selling pizzas to the tavern's customers.
 His pizzas proved sufficiently popular that a year later he moved into an adjoining space.
 The company went public in 1993.
 A year later it had 500 stores, and by 1997 it had opened 1,500 stores.
 In 2009, Schnatter reacquired the Camaro after offering a reward of $250,000 for it.

-Schnatter moved his company to Louisville, Kentucky, in the late 1990s.
+Schnatter moved his company headquarters from Jeffersonville, Indiana, to Louisville, Kentucky, in the late 1990s.

 In early 2005, Schnatter stepped down as president and CEO of Papa John's, but remained chairman of the board.
 He returned as CEO in 2008 and briefly had a co-CEO in 2010.